Ebola vaccine: rVSV-ZEBOV

-Zabdeno/Mvabea
+Approved locally or temporarily

+Zabdeno/mvabea

 The two-dose regimen of Ad26.ZEBOV and MVA-BN-Filo, sold under the brand names Zabdeno and Mvabea, was developed by Johnson & Johnson at its Janssen Pharmaceutical company.
-It was approved for medical use in the European Union in July 2020.
+It received a 5 year approval for medical use against the Zaire ebolavirus in the European Union in July 2020.

 The regimen consists of two vaccine components (first vaccine as prime, followed by a second vaccine as boost) – the first based on AdVac technology from Crucell Holland B.V. (which is part of Janssen), the second based on the MVA-BN technology from Bavarian Nordic.
 The Ad26.ZEBOV is derived from human adenovirus serotype 26 (Ad26) expressing the Ebola virus Mayinga variant glycoprotein, while the second component MVA-BN is the Modified Vaccinia Virus Ankara – Bavarian Nordic (MVA-BN) Filo-vector.
 This product commenced phase I clinical trial at the Jenner Institute in Oxford during January 2015.
 The preliminary data indicated the prime-boost vaccine regimen elicited temporary immunologic response in the volunteers as expected from vaccination.
 The phase II trial enrolled 612 adult volunteers and commenced in July 2015, in the United Kingdom and France.
 A second phase II trial, involving 1,200 volunteers, was initiated in Africa with the first trial commenced in Sierra Leone in October 2015.

-In September 2019, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) granted an accelerated assessment to Janssen for Ad26.ZEBOV and MVA-BN-Filo, and in November 2019, Janssen submitted a Marketing Authorization Application (MAA) to the EMA for approval of Ad26.ZEBOV and MVA-BN-Filo.
+In September 2019, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) granted an accelerated assessment to Janssen for Ad26.ZEBOV and MVA-BN-Filo, and in November 2019, Janssen submitted a marketing authorisation application (MAA) to the EMA for approval of Ad26.ZEBOV and MVA-BN-Filo.

 In May 2020, the EMA CHMP recommended granting a marketing authorization for the combination of Ad26.ZEBOV (Zabdeno) and MVA-BN-Filo (Mvabea) vaccines.
 Zabdeno is given first and Mvabea is administered approximately eight weeks later as a booster.
 This prophylactic two-dose regimen is therefore not suitable for an outbreak response where immediate protection is necessary.
 As a precautionary measure for individuals at imminent risk of exposure to Ebola virus (for example healthcare professionals and those living in or visiting areas with an ongoing Ebola virus disease outbreak), an extra Zabdeno booster vaccination should be considered for individuals who completed the Zabdeno-Mvabea two-dose vaccination regimen more than four months ago.
 Efficacy for humans is not yet known as the efficacy has been extrapolated from animal studies.

+The European Commission extended indefinitely its authorization in 2025, before withdrawing it in May 2026.